sahirul70/sahirul70/README.md

 My goal is to become a good data analyst. and create many data analysis projects that are visually appealing and easy to use I take pride in exceeding clients and delivering projects on time.

-If you are looking for a data analyst with skills and experience, please contact me.....
+If you are looking for a data analyst with skills and experience, please contact me......